The Athletic Training Program is currently not accepting students into the undergraduate curriculum as a result of a redesign of the degree program.

-The Arkansas State University Athletic Training Education Program (ATEP) is designed to prepare students for the challenges of the expanding allied health profession of athletic training.
+The Arkansas State University Athletic Training Program (ATP) is designed to prepare students for the challenges of the expanding allied health profession of athletic training.
 Through the combination of extensive classroom and clinical experiences in athletic training, graduates of the program achieve the entry-level competencies necessary to challenge the certification examination offered by the National Athletic Trainers' Association Board of Certification (BOC) and embark on a career as a certified athletic trainer (ATC®).
-The ATEP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) through the 2021-2022 academic year.
-Interested students should contact the Athletic Training Program Director at (870) 972-3066 for more information.
+A-State's ATP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The program has been placed on probation as of February 19, 2016 by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
+Students interested in the program should contact the Athletic Training Program Director at (870) 972-3066 for more information.

 College Student Personnel Services